YassineTalleb/SWaNs/README.md

 ## Citation

-If you use SWaNs, please cite both the software and the companion manuscript.
+If you use SWaNs, please cite the companion manuscript.

 Software citation metadata are provided in [CITATION.cff](CITATION.cff).